two-tauers/helm-charts/README.md

 helm repo add two-tauers https://two-tauers.github.io/helm-charts
 ```

-If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+If you had already added this repo earlier, run `helm repo update two-tauers` to retrieve the latest versions of the packages.

 You can then run `helm search repo two-tauers` to see the charts.